cth06-Github/audioService/documentation/Technical-Documentation-8Aug.md

 * **`stopRecording()` will be executed** : if users access `/record` page by **keying in the URL address** in the browser search bar, and then click back.
-    * `stopRecording()` written in the `beforeUnload(e: BeforeUnloadEvent)` function which is written in the `useEffect` was executed.
+    * `stopRecording()` written in the `beforeUnload(e: BeforeUnloadEvent)` function which is written in the `useEffect` hook was executed (Code found in [`frontend/src/app/(sub-pages)/record/record-audio.tsx] (frontend/src/app/(sub-pages)/record/record-audio.tsx)).
 This `useEffect` hook allows window to keep listening for BeforeUnloadEvent listens for
     * this means that BeforeUnloadEvent was triggered when browser's back buton is pressed, Only if `/record` page was accessed via URL.
 Hence (next bullet point):
 * **`stopRecording()` fails** : if users access `/record` page by **clicking the app button** (Record button in `/home` page), and then click browser's back button.
-    * given this phenomenon, BeforeUnloadEvent (https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event) may not have been fired.
+    * given this phenomenon, [BeforeUnloadEvent] (https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event) may not have been fired.

 A possible reason is how navigation works in NextJS -- it's client-side navigation, but it is:
-> a mixture of SPA (Single Page Appplication) style navigation and traditional navigation.
+> a mixture of SPA (Single Page Appplication) style navigation and traditional navigation.<br>
 Or maybe, it can be said as
 > By default, Next.js pre-renders every page.
 This means that Next.js generates HTML for each page in advance, instead of having it all done by client-side JavaScript.
 Pre-rendering can result in better performance and SEO